aaaaaa123456789/bsp/patching.md

   exit status (indicating success).
 * `result`: it is the result of the patching process, which is the same value that is passed to the `error`, `failure` and `success` callbacks explained above.
-This property will be set according to the value of the `state` property, containing the result value for the proper state (i.e., the value that would be passed to the corresponding callback, since there is a one-to-one mapping between the callbacks and the higher values of the `state` property).
+This property will be set according to the value of the `state` property, containing the result value for the corresponding state (i.e., the value that would be passed to the corresponding callback, since there is a one-to-one mapping between the callbacks and the higher values of the `state` property).
   This property is meaningless when `state` is 0 or 1, and therefore will be set to `undefined` in that case.

 ## `run()` method